giltayar/module-resolution-from-the-ground-up/05-module-type/02-conditional-exports/README.md

 # 06 Conditional Exports

-Reminder: the rules for determining the target files file type (i.e. CommonJS or ESM) are based on file extension:
+Reminder: the rules for determining the target file's file type (i.e. CommonJS or ESM) are based on file extension:

 - `.cjs` for CommonJS